LexiconGameTranslator/fe776br/README.md

 - `buildfile.asm` has all the includes, and is the root from which the `build.bat` reaches the rest of the folder.

 - `clean.bat` deletes the generated ROM, saves, patches, log and labels files.
   `clean-all.bat` also deletes the base ROM and its saves.
+  `clean.sh` should be used by Mac/Linux users.

 ----------------
 Folder overview